Identifying Fish and Bait

 This image shows another wreck.

 Notice the abundant number of marks.

 This is a mix of bait, fish and parts of wreckage.

-This image shows a big mix of bluefish and rockfish in the Chesapeake Bay.
+This image shows a big mix of bluefish and striped bass in the Chesapeake Bay.

 Notice the abundant number of crescent shapes (fish) along the channel edge.

-The fish surrounding the structure were rockfish in the 22-26″ range.
+The fish surrounding the structure were 22 to 26 inch striped bass.